 The Nuclear Regulatory Commission completed an agreement with the State of Minnesota to assume part of the agency’s regulatory authority over certain radioactive materials in the state.
 On March 31, 2006, Minnesota became the 34th state to sign such an agreement with the Nuclear Regulatory Commission.

-The Minnesota Department of Health is considering updating the radioactive materials rules to incorporated changes from 8 Nuclear Regulatory Commission regulation updates.
+The Minnesota Department of Health is proposing to amend the radioactive materials rules (Chapter 4731) to incorporated changes from 8 Nuclear Regulatory Commission regulation updates.
 This is necessary to maintain compatibility with the federal requirements, required by our agreement.
-In addition to incorporating Nuclear Regulatory Commission changes, the Minnesota Department of Health is considering minor editorial changes.
-The request for comments, draft of the proposed rule amendments, and a rule change index with cross reference to the Nuclear Regulatory Commission regulations can be found at the links below.
+In addition to incorporating Nuclear Regulatory Commission changes, there are also some Minnesota Department of Health initiated changes.
+The Notice of Intent to Adopt Rules Without a Public Hearing, the Statement of Need and Reasonableness (SONAR), and Proposed Rules can be found at the links below.